Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Nutrition and hydration levels can also impact overdose probability.
 Those who are dehydrated and haven’t eaten can overdose on their normal dose of Xanax.

-Again, mixing Xanax with illicit drugs and alcohol can increase the risk of experiencing an overdose.
+Again, mixing Xanax with illicit drugs and alcohol can increase the risk of experiencing an overdose as well.
 Using Xanax with other benzodiazepine drugs and opioids can exponentially increase the risk of overdosing.

 What Happens When You Overdose on Xanax?